Kumbong/human-marker-augmentation/README.md

 6. Install other dependencies.
 Navigate to the local directory where the repository is cloned, then: `python -m pip install -r requirements.txt`

 ### Dataset
 - A subset of the dataset is available [here](https://drive.google.com/file/d/1zstU911Jc9_Y692pjhk8smBwRnOh5hr1/view?usp=sharing).
-Download it into augmenter-cs230/Data.
-The path of the first feature time sequence should be something like /augmenter-cs230/Data/data_CS230/feature_0.npy.
+Download it into /Data.
+The path of the first feature time sequence should be something like /Data/data_CS230/feature_0.npy.

 ### Overview files
 **Main files**:
+- `myModels.py`: script describing the model architecture for trainLSTM.py and loss functions.
-- `trainLSTM.py`: script to train LSTM model.
+- `trainLSTM.py`: script to train LSTM model with specified hyperparameters.
+- `myModelsHyperParameters.py`: script describing the model architecture for trainLSTM.py and loss functions.
-- `evaluateLSTM.py`: script to evaluate LSTM model.
+- `tuneHyperParametersLSTM.py`: script to tune certain hyperparameters and train best LSTM model.
-- `testLSTM.py`: script to test LSTM model on failure example.
+- `testLSTM.py`: script to test an LSTM model on a specified failure example.
-- `myModels.py`: script describing the model architecture.
-- `myDataGenerator.py`: script describing the data generator.
-- `mySettings.py`: script with some tunable model settings.
+- `mySettings.py`: script with some modifiable model settings (for both trainLSTM.py and tuneHyperParametersLSTM.py).

 **Other files (you should not need to interact with these files)**:
 - `splitData.py`: script to split the data into different sets.
 - `infoDatasets.py`: some details about the dataset.
 - `utilities.py`: various utilities.

-(please ignore the following section for now)
-### Docker
-- You can also use docker.
-The following instructions worked for me on a machine where cuda and cudnn were installed, you should adjust the paths and names according to your working environment.
-- Build image: eg `docker build -t antoine/tensorflow:latest-gpu-0.1 .`
-- Train model: eg `sudo docker run --gpus all -it --rm -v /home/clarkadmin/Documents/MyRepositories/augmenter-cs230:/augmenter-cs230 antoine/tensorflow:latest-gpu-0.1 python augmenter-cs230/trainLSTM.py`
-- Evaluate model: eg `sudo docker run --gpus all -it --rm -v /home/clarkadmin/Documents/MyRepositories/augmenter-cs230:/augmenter-cs230 antoine/tensorflow:latest-gpu-0.1 python augmenter-cs230/evaluateLSTM.py`
-- Test model: eg `sudo docker run --gpus all -it --rm -v /home/clarkadmin/Documents/MyRepositories/augmenter-cs230:/augmenter-cs230 antoine/tensorflow:latest-gpu-0.1 python augmenter-cs230/testLSTM.py`
-- The files might be locked after training, to unlock run `sudo chown -R $USER: $HOME`
+- `myDataGenerator.py`: script describing the data generator.
+- `evaluateLSTM.py`: script to evaluate LSTM model.